Issues with overhanging tree branches

 Complaints about overhanging trees

-If upon inspection the officer identifies overhanging vegetation from your property, you will be issued with a Notice to Comply requiring works be completed by a certain date.
+If the officer identifies overhanging vegetation from your property, you will be issued with a Notice to Comply to clear the hazard by a certain date.

 You must fix the problem by the date on the Notice.